 automated backups can be performed as needed, or manual backups can be triggered as well.
 Backups can be used to restore a database, and the RDS restore process works reliably and efficiently.

-provides high availability with a primary instance and a synchronous secondary instance that can be failovered to seamlessly when a problem occurs.
+provides high availability with a primary instance and a synchronous standby secondary instance that can be failovered to seamlessly when a problem occurs.

 provides elasticity & scalability by enabling Read Replicas to increase read scaling.

 supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible Amazon Aurora DB engine

-in addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS database service
+supports IAM users and permissions to control who has access to the RDS database service

 databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest